kentik/config-snippets-cloud/cloud_AWS/terraform/module/README.md

 ## Demo
 * [Demo showing how add single VPC to Kentik portal using this module](demo)

-## Note
-* The demo is obsolete and shows using this module before it was supporting automatic cloud registrartion in Kentik Portal.

 ## Requirements

 | Name | Version |